Get Tech Tips

 Do You Need to Be Recovering Into a Vacuum?

-Why would you need to recover into a vacuum you might ask?
-Well, so long as you are above a PERFECT VACUUM (and you always do) there are still molecules of refrigerant in a system even at 0 pisg (14.7 PSIA at sea level).
-In low pressure systems like centrifugal chillers the entire system charge can often be in a vacuum when the system is off, this means that recovery on these systems means you START below 0 PSIG and go down from there.
+You might ask, “Why would you need to recover into a vacuum?”
+Well, so long as you are above a PERFECT VACUUM (and you always are), there are still molecules of refrigerant in a system, even at 0 PSIG (14.7 PSIA at sea level).
+In low-pressure systems like centrifugal chillers, the entire system charge can often be in a vacuum when the system is off.
+That means that recovery on these systems means you START below 0 PSIG and go down from there.

 First off, let's pretty much assume that none of you are using recovery machines OLDER than 1993.
 So, really, you only have to look at the right side of the chart above.

 If you are working on an air conditioning system with UNDER 200 lbs of refrigerant, you are safe taking your recovery to 0 or atmospheric pressure.
 If the system you are working on has OVER 200 lbs of refrigerant, or if you are working on a medium-pressure or low-pressure system, you will need to pull the system into a vacuum.